ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 The confirmation method "c5t" specifies the hash value of the end-entity C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 The semantics of "c5t" is like that of the "c5t" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

-## URI Pointing to an Ordered Chain of C509 Certificates # {#ssec-cwt-conf-c5u}
+## URI Pointing to a C509 Certificate # {#ssec-cwt-conf-c5u}

-The confirmation method "c5u" specifies the URI {{RFC3986}} of a COSE_C509 containing an ordered chain of C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-COSE_C509 is defined in {{I-D.ietf-cose-cbor-encoded-cert}}.
+The confirmation method "c5u" specifies a URI {{RFC3986}} that identifies a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 The semantics of "c5u" is like that of the "c5u" COSE Header Parameter specified in {{I-D.ietf-cose-cbor-encoded-cert}}.

 ## CWT Containing a COSE_Key # {#ssec-cwt-conf-kcwt}